 - Learn the basics.
 Knowing key terminology matters.
 That includes key terms that go with buying stocks such as bid price and ask price and also key measures of fundamental strength such as return on equity and profit margins.
 You’ll also want to understand the different ways you can invest in Coca-Cola, such as share-dealing and trading.

 - Share-dealing vs Trading.
 Share-dealing entails buying shares of a company.
 To make money in share-dealing, sell shares at a higher price than your buy price.
 You can also make money from dividends, if it’s a company that issues dividends.
-Trading is a shorter-term approach, up to and including buying and selling shares on the same day (day trading).
+Trading is a shorter-term approach, up to and including buying and selling Coca-Cola shares on the same day (day trading).
 If you day-trade shares of Coca-Cola, you’re reading the stock’s chart, and worrying less about the company’s long-term future.

 - Set a budget.
 When you start investing, you can start with a smaller budget, for instance £1000.
 Coca-Cola currently trades around $55 a share, so you can a good number of shares with your allotted budget.
 As you gain experience, you may decide to get more aggressive with your the amount you choose to invest.

 - Choose a broker.
 There are countless online brokers out there, though a smaller number of them will charge only a few bucks per trade.
-Find a broker that offers an easy-to-use platform, a strong reputation, and yes, low fees.
+Find a stockbroker that offers an easy-to-use platform, a strong reputation, and yes, low fees.

 - Evaluate the broad stock market.
 When the market goes up over an extended period of time (‘bull market’), most stocks go up at the same time; when the market turns sharply lower (‘bear market’), most stocks go down at the same time.
 Follow the broad market’s trend rather than trying to fight it.